-Business risk expresses itself in unexpected profit impairment.
+Business risk is expresses through unexpected profit impairment.
 SpareBank 1 SMN constantly experiences changing framework conditions, both with regard to the competitive situation and the legislation affecting income models.
-The Bank's response to all such changes is to adjust its business model to compensate for any lapse in income, either by identifying other income areas or by adjusting costs to the new reality.
+The Bank's response to all such changes is to adjust its business model to compensate for any lapse in income, either by identifying other income areas or adjusting costs to the new reality.

 Sound strategic planning is the most important tool for mitigating business risk.
-Since business risk can arise from a variety of various risk factors, a broad set of tools (qualitative and quantitative) is employed to identify and report this type of risk.
+Since business risk can arise from a variety of risk factors a broad set of tools (qualitative and quantitative) is employed to identify and report this type of risk.